DHKold/konsolid8_Studio/docs/konsolid8/APU.md

 ### Device Variants

 The chip is currenlty only available with 8 Channels: 6 Segmented Channels (Quality: 2xHigh, 2xMediumA, 2xLow) and 2 Sampled Channels.

+It comes in the following references:

+- HUPUF2X8A-DIP20

 ### Packagind